How to Stop Paying Mortgage Insurance

 - Personal Finance

 When buying a home, your focus is often on getting the deal done with as low a down payment as possible.
-While that’s a savvy move, it can come with the added expense of a monthly insurance premium when you purchase with a down payment that’s less than 20 percent.
+While that sounds like a savvy move, it can come with the added expense of a monthly insurance premium if your purchase down payment is less than 20%.
+And so, you may be asking yourself, “How can I stop paying for mortgage insurance?”

 With the recent rise in housing values across the country, now might be a good time to revisit your home’s current market value to see if you have sufficient home equity to request the removal of your mortgage insurance.
 The rules for doing so, however, depend on the type of mortgage you have and when it was originated.
 Here’s a summary of what you can expect with each of your options.

-Under the Homeowners Protection Act of 1998 (HPA), your PMI premiums will automatically end once your loan balance declines to 78 percent of your original loan value if you have had no payments that were late by 30 days within the last year or over 60 days late within the prior two years.
-However, you can request to have PMI removed as soon as your loan balance reaches the 80 percent level as long as you can support the rise in your home equity through a new assessment of your home value.
+Under the Homeowners Protection Act of 1998 (HPA), your PMI premiums will automatically end once your loan balance declines to 78% of your original property value if you have had no payments that were late by 30 days within the last year or over 60 days late within the prior two years and your mortgage is current at the time of termination.
+Alternatively, if the property is your primary residence or 2nd home, you can initiate cancellation of the PMI if your loan balance is paid down to 80% as determined by:

 Canceling insurance on FHA loans will depend on when your mortgage was originally made.